rod-chapman/SPARKNaCl/README.md

 Still on the "to be done" list:

 * Performance has not yet been assessed or optimized.
-I have recently taken delivery of a small RISC-V development board that will serve fior performance testing.
+I have recently taken delivery of a small RISC-V development board that will serve for performance testing.
 * Code size has not yet been assessed against TweetNaCl.
+* While GNAT Community Edition 2019 is based on GCC 8.3.1, it would also be interesting to repeat all tests and performance analysis using the recently-released GNAT/LLVM integration.

 ## Tools